stackstate-lab/stslab-dev/docs/Documentation.md

 **Commands**:

 * `check`: Execute the check using the StackState Agent.
+* `clean`: Removes the development docker image for the...
 * `run`: Starts the StackState Agent in the...

 ### `stsdev agent check`